EU Backs Move to Implement Sanctions on Turkey, Sources Say

-The EU summit agreed on the introduction of sanctions against Turkey, Agence France-Presse reports, citing diplomatic sources.
+The European Union summit agreed on the introduction of sanctions against Turkey, Agence France-Presse reports, citing diplomatic sources.

 The EU intends to coordinate with the United States' actions and decisions on Turkey, it said in a statement following the summit.
-In addition, EU leaders tasked their foreign policy chief with preparing an international conference on the situation in the Eastern Mediterranean.
+In addition, the EU leaders tasked their EU foreign policy chief Josep Borrell with preparing an international conference on the situation in the Eastern Mediterranean.

 On the eve of the summit, the head of the European Council Charles Michel underlined the absence of positive dynamics in Turkey's actions in the Eastern Mediterranean.
 He stressed that the EU wants more stable and predictable relations with Turkey, but is ready to use the tools at its disposal if it does not see positive changes.